darenasc/auto-fes/README.md

 * Phase 2: Execution.
 Generation of python code to load the files to memory.
 * Phase 3: Option to send it to a database or exporting the files to a different format.

-Read the [documentation](docs/documentation.md) to know how to use it.
+Read the [documentation](docs/documentation.md) to know how to use it or check out the [notebook-example](code/notebook-example.ipynb).

 ## Phase 1